 Create a Network of Professionals

-In addition to the online courses, two residency experiences, of one week each, enhance the integrative focus of the online MBA curriculum and provide additional opportunities to interact with persons from a wide range of professional backgrounds.
+In addition to the online courses, two required one-week residency experiences enhance the integrative focus of the online MBA curriculum and provide additional opportunities to interact with persons from a wide range of professional backgrounds.
 Both the online courses and the on-site experiences are highly interactive and collaborative, allowing you to build strong ties with others and gain perspectives from other disciplines and industries.

 Apply Your Knowledge Right Away